Celtic Boy Names and Irish Boy Names

 CUINN: intelligent

-CUMHEA, COOEY, COVEY: hound of the plains
+CUMHEA, COOEY, COVEY: Male moniker meaning hound of the plains

 CuUladh, COOLEY, COOLIE, CULLO: hound of Ulster